All Episodes

 I'm not into junk food.

-And yet there was still something missing for me, and it was the signal, The signal to rebuild blood vessels to like injured areas and scar tissue areas that I've suffered from because of my martial arts training.
+And it was the signal, the signal to rebuild blood vessels to like injured areas and scar tissue areas that I've suffered from because of my martial arts training.

 It rebuilds blood supply to injured areas, brings them blood to help them heal.

-Because I've got plenty of zinc, you know, I've got plenty of vitamin C and you know all kinds of other nutrients, superfood nutrients, anthocyanins, and what have you.
+Because I've got plenty of zinc, you know, I've got plenty of vitamin C and all kinds of other nutrients, superfood nutrients, anthocyanins and what have you.

-I take resveratrol, and obviously, you know, ahi flower oil, which thins the blood a little bit just because it's uh it's like a plant-based DHA, etc.
+I take Resveratrol and obviously, you know, ahe flower oil, which thins the blood a little bit just because it's like a plant-based DHA, etc.

 And what peptides do is it sends your body the signal to start healing.